-The Comparative Statement of Plan Net Assets is a snapshot of account balances at year-end.
+The Comparative Statements of Plan Net Assets is a snapshot of account balances at year-end.
 It indicates the assets of the fund, current liabilities that are owed, and the funds available for future payments (assets less liabilities) at that point in time.

-The Comparative Statement of Changes in Plan Net Assets, on the other hand, provides a view of current year activity, both additions and deductions to the plan.
+The Comparative Statements of Changes in Plan Net Assets, on the other hand, provides a view of current year activity, both additions and deductions to the plan.

 Both statements are in compliance with applicable Governmental Accounting Standards Board (GASB) Statements, including Nos.
 25 and 34.
-These pronouncements require State and Local Governments to report plan investment assets at their fair value and use the full accrual method of accounting and to provide certain disclosures in the footnotes.
+These pronouncements require State and Local Governments to use the full accrual method of accounting and to provide certain disclosures in the footnotes.
 LASERS complies with all material requirements of these pronouncements.

-The Comparative Statement of Plan Net Assets and the Comparative Statement of Changes in Plan Net Assets report information about LASERS' activities.
+The Comparative Statements of Plan Net Assets and the Comparative Statements of Changes in Plan Net Assets report information about LASERS' activities.
 These statements include all assets and liabilities, using the accrual basis of accounting.
 All investment gains and losses are shown on a trade date basis, not settlement date.
 In addition, both realized and unrealized gains and losses on investments are shown, and all fixed assets are depreciated over their useful lives.
 (See LASERS' financial statements following this discussion and analysis.)

 Notes to the Financial Statements provide additional information that is essential to a full understanding of the data provided in the financial statements.
-(See Notes to the Financial Statements beginning on page 24 in the Financial Section of this CAFR.)
+(See Notes to the Financial Statements beginning on page 24 of this CAFR.)

 Required Supplementary Information provides additional information and detail concerning LASERS' progress in funding its obligations, the history of employers' contributions and schedules of trend data.
-(See Required Supplementary Information beginning with Note G, page 37, of CAFR.)
+(See Required Supplementary Information beginning on page 39 of this CAFR.)

 The Supporting Schedules section includes the schedules of administrative expenses, investment manager fees and other investment expenses, and payments to consultants.
-(See Supporting Schedules in the Financial Section of this report.)
+(See Supporting Schedules beginning on page 42 of this CAFR.)